graphile/worker/README.md

   maxAttempts?: number;

   /**
-   * Unique identifier for the job, can be used to update or remove it later if needed */ jobKey?: string;
+   * Unique identifier for the job, can be used to update or remove it later if
+   * needed.
+(Default: null)
+   */
+  jobKey?: string;

   /**
-   * Jobs are executed in numerically ascending order of priority (jobs with a
+   * Flags for the job, can be used to dynamically filter which jobs can and
-   * numerically smaller priority are run first).
-(Default: 0) */ priority?: number;
+   * cannot run at runtime.
+(Default: null)
+   */
+  flags?: string[];
 }
 ```